-The program prepares students to write the TSSA 4th Class Operating Engineers Certification test.
+The program prepares students to write the 4A and 4B TSSA 4th Class Operating Engineers Certification test.
 This is an industry accepted certification that can lead graduates to a variety of career opportunities.
 Upon successful completion of the first three academic terms, students can apply to the TSSA to receive a nine-month steam time reduction towards their 4th Class Operating Engineers Certificate.
 TSSA registration eligibility requirements and fees are controlled by the TSSA and are in addition to the CPET program requirements and fees.

-Please Note: Students must complete all core courses in academic terms 1-3 through traditional on-ground class delivery to be eligible for the nine-month steam time reduction towards their 4th Class certificate.
+Note: Students must complete all core courses in academic terms 1-3 through traditional on-ground class delivery to be eligible for the nine-month steam time reduction towards their 4th Class certificate.

 OACETT recognizes this program as meeting all the academic requirements for certification in the Certified Engineering Technology (CET) category.
 Students may be required to take certain courses in hybrid or online delivery mode during the program.
 This career has certain physical requirements.

 Students entering this program are entering a Mobile Learning - Class+ Experience program.
 The Class+ Experience is exclusive to Lambton College, where technology inspires learning.
 Mobile devices allow students to experience learning both inside and outside the classroom, integrating educational apps and tools into class activities.
 See device requirements.

 Recognized by Apple as a distinguished program for